Reconstructible graphs, simplicial flag complexes of homology manifolds and associated right-angled Coxeter groups: Proof of Theorem

 \section{Proof of Theorem~\ref{Thm2}}

 We prove Theorem~\ref{Thm2}.

-\begin{proof}[Proof of Theorem~\ref{Thm2}] Let $\Gamma$ be a finite graph which is the 1-skeleton of some simplicial flag complex $L$ which is a homology manifold of dimension $n \ge 1$.
+\begin{proof}[Proof of Theorem~\ref{Thm2}] Let $\Gamma$ be a finite graph with at least 3 vertices which is the 1-skeleton of some simplicial flag complex $L$ which is a homology manifold of dimension $n \ge 1$.
 Then we show that the graph $\Gamma$ is reconstructible.

 Let $\Gamma'$ be a finite graph and let $L'$ be the finite simplicial flag complex associated by $\Gamma'$.
 Also let $S$ and $S'$ be the vertex sets of the graphs $\Gamma$ and $\Gamma'$ respectively.

 Now we suppose that the condition $(*)$ holds: \begin{enumerate} \item[$(*)$] There exists a bijection $f:S\rightarrow S'$ such that the subgraphs $\Gamma_{S-\{s\}}$ and $\Gamma'_{S'-\{f(s)\}}$ are isomorphic for any $s\in S$. \end{enumerate}